techfolios/techfolios.github.io/docs/overview.md

 If you created a professional portfolio using TechFolios prior to June 2022, and want to update to TechFolios 2, check out our [Migration Guide](user-guide/v2-migration).

 While it's possible to manage your portfolio purely through the browser, it's much more efficient to install a few tools onto your computer so you can edit your portfolio and see the changes locally.
-The [User Guide](user-guide/overview) explains how to do this, as well as how to customize the colors and fonts in order to make the portfolio better reflect your personality.
+The [User Guide](user-guide/overview) explains how to do this, as well as how to customize the colors, fonts, and layout in order to make the portfolio better reflect your personality.

-Some folks will want to make more extensive changes to the layout and content of their portfolio.
-The [Developer Guide](developer-guide/overview) provides details on these and other matters regarding TechFolios.

 Interested in seeing a few examples of professional portfolios built using TechFolios?
 Check out our [Gallery](gallery).